freemindlabsinc/IntelliBlog/README.md

 6) [ :warning: TBC]

-### Entities

-Each blog contains:

-- **Posts**: Articles, tutorials, thoughts etc. written in Markdown.
-    - The user-experience of writing posts is similar to Facebook.
-    - Each post comes with a title, a body, a list of tags, and a number of other properties.
-    - A post can have a comment section where users can leave feedback.
-    - A post can be Liked/Unliked
-    - A post can be shared to social media.
-    - *more*
-    - A post can link to one or multiple Sources

-- **Sources**: URLs that point to web pages or YouTube videos that might have also been used to draft posts.
-    - Sources can be used to initiate posts, by using I-Blog's "Smart Link" features backed by AI.
-    - When users smart-link a YouTube video, I-Blog will download the transcript of the video and use generative AI to create a draft post complete of title, TL;DR and much more.
-    - There can be multiple sources for a single post.
-    - There will be a way to browse all Sources of a blog in a dedicated page.
-    - Sources have comments and likes.
-    - *more*

 ## Who is I-Blog for?

 I-Blog targets two user groups:
-1) Anybody who wants to have a blog that can run either on local hardware or on the cloud, with the minimum effort and neither the complexity nor the price tag of other OSS or commercial blogging systems.
+1) Anybody who wants to run a blog on local hardware (maybe without an Internet connection) or in the cloud, but with minimum effort and neither the complexity nor the price tag of other OSS or commercial blogging systems.

 > If you are not a developer interested in the architecture and patterns used in the solution, jump directly to the [Getting Started](#getting-started) section to get I-Blog running on your system.

-2) .NET developers who want to learn how to apply architectural patterns and concepts such as Clean Architecture, Domain Driven Design, CQRS, Event-Driven Architecture, etc. to a real-world solution. :clap: Developers who would like to contribute to the project and help make it better are welcome!. :clap:
+2) .NET developers who want to see how to apply architectural patterns and concepts such as Clean Architecture, Domain Driven Design, CQRS, Event-Driven Architecture, GraphQL, etc. to a real-world product.

-I-Blog will provide people with a simple and easy-to-use blogging system that:
-1) Is easy to install
-> The user should be able to install I-Blog locally or on a server with minimal effort.
-> Everything in I-Blog should be able to run on a completely disconnected computer, without any internet connection.

-2) Easy to manage
-2) includes generative AI features that help creators write better content, quicker.
+> If you are here for software architecture, please continue reading.

 ### Patterns and Concepts

 The IntelliBlog project is a playground for a number of architectural patterns and concepts.

-The architecture we adopted is heavily inspired by the Clean Architecture (CA) and Domain Driver Design (DDD) work of experts like [Jason Taylor](https://github.com/jasontaylordev/CleanArchitecture), [Steve "Ardalis" Smith"](https://github.com/ardalis/CleanArchitecture), [Vaughn Vernon](https://github.com/VaughnVernon/IDDD_Samples_NET) and more, but it adds a few twists of its own, such as:
+The architecture we adopted is heavily inspired by the Clean Architecture (CA) and Domain Driven Design (DDD) work of experts like [Jason Taylor](https://github.com/jasontaylordev/CleanArchitecture), [Steve "Ardalis" Smith"](https://github.com/ardalis/CleanArchitecture), [Vaughn Vernon](https://github.com/VaughnVernon/IDDD_Samples_NET) and more, but it adds a few twists of its own, such as:

 1) A more straighforward way to deal with the never-ending work on the query-side of CQRS: Can we generalize how we search better?
 > Frontend developers using REST interfaces are often required to ask for new endpoints, or to ask for changes in existing endpoints very time a new piece of data comes up.